 “Just like anything else these days, soliciting funds from financial institutions can be a frustrating process,” adds Potter.
 “Your ability to procure financing can be made easier by having a good amount of collateral or you can circumvent the whole process if you can foot the entire bill for your business plan yourself or indentify private investors.”

-Step 4: Purchase the Right Equipment
+Step 4: Purchase the Right Equipment for a Food Truck

 The next step involves finding the right size vehicle for your venture and the internal equipment with which to stock it.
 Sizes can range from smaller towable food carts, which can run for as little as $2000 to $3000, up to the larger fully-equipped food trucks that can run $100,000 or more.